elena-lyulina/cil-road-segmentation/README.md

 Of course, you can do it manually, but there is also a helper function for that.
 Just call ```src.experiments.config.generate_config``` with the registered names of the model and the dataset you want to use.
 It will print a dictionary with all the necessary params you need to fill in to later be passed into the corresponding model/datahandler class (taken from their ```init``` method).

+Training with multiple GPUs is also supported in general, although some models may not work or are poorly optimized for distributed training.
+We therefore recommend to set the number of GPUs to 1.

 Have fun!